 Offered at the Green Bay campus.
 For information: (920) 498-5444.
-Toll-free: (800) 422-NWTC, ext.
-5444.
+Toll-free: (888) 385-6982.

 Architectural Technology prepares students to become residential designers, and under the supervision of an architect or engineer, to produce construction documents for wood, steel, masonry and concrete commercial structures.
-The program also prepares students to work in many fields related to architecture and construction including cabinetry, estimating, structural steel, reinforced concrete as well as heating, ventilating, plumbing and electrical.
+The program also prepares students to work in many fields related to architecture and construction including cabinetry, estimating, structural steel, reinforced concrete as well as heating, ventilating, plumbing and electrical

-- Develop architectural working drawings for commercial buildings using steel, concrete, and masonry. - Develop residential working drawings to meet code and client criteria. - · Perform technical designs/calculations and produce drawings for electrical, plumbing, and heating/ventilating systems. - Produce drawings and details for structural wood, steel, and concrete members and connections. - Explain the design and construction process. - Solve problems creatively and critically. - Communicate architectural facts and ideas orally and in writing. - Communicate architectural ideas graphically utilizing sketching techniques. - Work as a team to produce group projects. - Exercise a proper work ethic. - Display a positive attitude toward their profession. - Apply codes, manufacturers' standards, tables, and technical manuals in design and drafting of a structure. - Apply mathematical principles and formulas and utilize structural load tables as applied to building construction. - · Coordinate building specifications with working drawings. - Choose appropriate materials for use in building construction. - Estimate the materials required to construct a residential building. - Operate computer drafting hardware and software to produce architectural working drawings.
+- Develop residential working drawings to meet code and client criteria. - Perform technical designs/calculations and produce drawings for electrical, plumbing, and heating/ventilating systems. - Produce drawings and details for structural wood, steel, and concrete members and connections. - Explain the design and construction process. - Solve problems creatively and critically. - Communicate architectural facts and ideas orally and in writing. - Communicate architectural ideas graphically utilizing sketching techniques. - Work as a team to produce group projects. - Exercise a proper work ethic. - Display a positive attitude toward their - Apply codes, manufacturers' standards, tables, and technical manuals in design and drafting of - Apply mathematical principles and formulas and utilize structural load tables as applied to building construction. - Coordinate building specifications with working drawings. - Choose appropriate materials for use in building construction. - Estimate the materials required to construct a residential building. - Operate computer drafting hardware and software to produce architectural working drawings.